The difference between software sourcing and software procurement

 - What to include in your software procurement process

-- Avoid these critical software sourcing and procurement mistakes
+- Critical software sourcing and procurement mistakes to avoid

 What is strategic software sourcing?

-Strategic software sourcing streamlines your SaaS buying to take advantage of optimal pricing and payment terms.
+Strategic software sourcing streamlines SaaS buying to take advantage of optimal pricing and payment terms.
 This is achieved by developing a list of preferred suppliers to build strong, long-term vendor relationships.
-This reduces the number of suppliers you work with but allows you to leverage volume pricing and advantageous terms on your software purchases.
+You’ll reduce the number of suppliers you work with and leverage volume pricing and advantageous terms on your software purchases.

 What is software procurement?